auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 During this process it became clear that “my mission” since the early days been about empowering people to build software.

 Looking back, I joined [Podio](https://podio.com) to empower non-technical people to build their own work tools, by using Podio as the platform to build software.
-And when looking at the projects I’ve been doing in my spare time, and the talks I’ve given at a number of conferences, it became crystal clear to me, that the next thing I should be doing, had to be making it easier to build software.
+And when looking at the projects I’ve been doing in my spare time, and the talks I’ve given at a number of conferences, it became crystal clear to me, that the next thing I should be doing, had to be about making it easier to build software.

 <figure>
 	<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I want to make it easier to build for the web. &#10;&#10;That&#39;s my mission.</p>&mdash; Kenneth Auchenberg (@auchenberg) <a href="https://twitter.com/auchenberg/status/642772859518119936">September 12, 2015</a></blockquote>